christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 For a user that has already installed the app, the case of best and engaged users, it's quite annoying to ask her to download the app... a button "open the app" will better suit her situation and be less aggressive.

-The difficulty comes from the fact that **it is not possible to know from a web page whether an app has been installed or not, for security reasons**.
+Problem : **it is not possible to know from a web page whether an app has been installed or not, for security reasons**.
 The same problem occurs on both IOS and Android devices.

-To avoid this situation, the mainstream solution is to **ask a question at the first time and then set a cookie, not to ask it again**.
+To avoid this, the mainstream solution is to **ask a question at the first time and then set a cookie, not to ask it again**.

 The way to ask it can vary from one site to another :